vengotimuktha/vengotimuktha/README.md

 ##  About Me

-I'm a data scientist and ML practitioner specializing in NLP, GenAI, and data engineering, with a proven track record of building real-world solutions across healthcare-adjacent, risk modeling, and analytics domains.

-I've developed scalable pipelines using Spark, PySpark, and BigQuery, and built production-ready ML systems with BERT, SHAP, and LangChain — deployed via Docker and Streamlit.

-**My recent work includes:**
+I'm Mukthasree Vengoti — a data scientist and machine learning practitioner passionate about turning unstructured data into real-world, explainable solutions.

+I specialize in applied NLP, generative AI, and scalable data engineering.
+From building sentiment analyzers with token-level interpretability to designing enterprise-grade RAG pipelines, I focus on systems that are both **technically robust** and **deployable in production**.

+My work spans across:
-- A BERT-based sentiment analyzer with SHAP, LIME, Captum, and rule-based moderation logic.
+- End-to-end ML pipelines with BERT, SHAP, LangChain, and FastAPI
-- A GenAI-powered RAG pipeline using LangChain + PySpark for enterprise document intelligence.
-- A Looker + BigQuery dashboard supporting 10M+ loan records with sub-second response time.
-- Climate forecasting using GPR, ARIMA, and LSTM with quantified uncertainty (RMSE: 0.26).

-I’ve also designed A/B testing pipelines using Python and SQL, optimized stakeholder dashboards, and automated workflows that reduced reporting time by 40%.
+- Cloud-native deployments using Docker, Streamlit Cloud, and GCP (Cloud Run, BigQuery)
+- Business reporting via Power BI and Looker dashboards
+- Experimental research with LLMs, prompt engineering, and explainability

+What sets me apart is a strong blend of:
+- **ML modeling + system design**
+- **Explainability + moderation features**
+- **Data storytelling + stakeholder integration**

+Whether it's modeling risk from 10M+ loan records or creating semantic search over regulatory PDFs, I thrive on building **transparent, scalable, and usable AI systems** from scratch.

+Always open to collaboration, learning, and pushing the boundaries of what AI can do.

 ---

 ##  Work Experience

 **Generative AI Engineer**
-_Reality AI Lab_ • Remote • Feb 2024 – Present
+**Reality AI Lab** • Remote • Feb 2024 – Present
-- Designed a full-stack document Q&A system using LangChain, OpenAI embeddings, and FAISS.
+- Designed and deployed a full-stack GenAI-based document Q&A system using LangChain, OpenAI embeddings (`text-embedding-ada-002`), and FAISS
-- Achieved ~3s API response time with <100ms vector retrieval using `text-embedding-ada-002`.
+- Achieved ~3s API response time with <100ms vector retrieval latency
-- Deployed via Google Cloud Run, Docker, and GCP Secret Manager with auto-scaling.
+- Deployed via Dockerized FastAPI backend on Google Cloud Run with secure key management (GCP Secret Manager)
-- Developed Streamlit frontend with query tracking and context display.
+- Built an interactive Streamlit frontend with query tracking and context-aware highlighting for business users

+---

 **Applied Data Scientist | YouTube Sentiment Analyzer**
-_Self-Directed | Remote_ • Aug 2023 – Jan 2024
+**Self-Directed Project** • Remote • Aug 2023 – Jan 2024
-- Built BERT-based sentiment classifier (89.2% accuracy), balanced with SMOTE + backtranslation.
+- Developed a production-ready sentiment classification system using fine-tuned BERT (89.2% accuracy)
+- Balanced classes using SMOTE + English–French backtranslation for minority sentiment categories
-- Integrated SHAP, LIME, Captum explainability and rule-based toxic comment filtering.
+- Integrated SHAP, LIME, and Captum explainability, along with a rule-based moderation override
-- Deployed to Streamlit Cloud with CSV export, confidence scores, and threshold sliders.
+- Deployed to Streamlit Cloud with batch prediction, token-level insights, threshold sliders, and exportable CSV reports

+---

 **Freelance Data Engineer | Enterprise Document Intelligence**
-_India_ • Aug 2022 – Jul 2023
+**Client Project** • Aug 2022 – Jul 2023
-- Built scalable RAG system with Spark + FAISS across 100+ PDFs and CSVs.
+- Built a scalable Retrieval-Augmented Generation (RAG) system for 100+ PDFs/CSVs using PySpark and LangChain
-- Deployed FastAPI microservices on GCP using Docker + autoscaling.
+- Designed and deployed FastAPI microservices on GCP with Docker and autoscaling enabled
-- Enabled semantic metadata search with <200ms latency.
+- Enabled real-time metadata search and semantic similarity ranking using FAISS
-- Integrated Power BI for stakeholder reporting.
+- Integrated Power BI dashboards for executive reporting with sub-second performance across indexed documents

 ---